nathandstory/ComfyUI-AIO-Blackwell/README.md

 4. Run the generated **`START_COMFY.bat`** to launch!

 ## Note on SageAttention
-To use the speed improvements, simply add the **"Patch Sage Attention"** node to your ComfyUI workflows.
+To use the speed improvements, simply add the **"Patch Sage Attention"** node to your ComfyUI workflows right before the ksampler.
 The library is already installed and ready to go.